galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-metadata/tutorial.md

 > 2. Add in the `material` section after `slides: no` the new tutorial:
 >
 >     ```
 >     zenodo_link: ""
->       workflows: no
->       galaxy_tour: no
 >     ```
 >
 {: .hands_on}

-This information is used to display the data, workflow and tour links from the topic and tutorial page.
+This information is used to display the data from the topic and tutorial page.
 They are also used to check which information are missing for the tutorials.

 # Pedagogical support